-Heparin (unfractionated heparin [UFH] or low-molecular-weight heparin [LMWH]) inhibit thrombin.
-For UFH, the recommended dose is an intravenous (IV) bolus of 60 U/kg (maximum, 4000 U) followed by an initial infusion of 12 U/kg/h (maximum, 1000 U/h) adjusted to maintain the activated partial thromboplastin time (aPTT) at 1.5-2 times the control value.
+Heparin (unfractionated heparin [UFH] or low-molecular-weight heparin [LMWH]) inhibits thrombin.
+For UFH, the recommended dose is an intravenous (IV) bolus of 60 U/kg (maximum, 4000 U) followed by an initial infusion of 12 U/kg/hr (maximum, 1000 U/hr) adjusted to maintain the activated partial thromboplastin time (aPTT) at 1.5-2 times the control value.

 LMWH (eg, enoxaparin) is emerging as an alternative to UFH.
-Enoxaparin may be administered to patients younger than 75 years of age; the recommendation is a 30 mg IV bolus followed by 1 mg/kg subcutaneously every 12 hours.
-For patients at least 75 years and older, the IV bolus is eliminated and the subcutaneous dose is reduced to 0.75 mg/kg every 12 hours.
+Enoxaparin may be administered to patients younger than 75 years; the recommendation is a 30 mg IV bolus followed by 1 mg/kg subcutaneously every 12 hours.
+For patients aged 75 years or older, the IV bolus is eliminated and the subcutaneous dose reduced to 0.75 mg/kg every 12 hours.
 Regardless of age, if the creatinine clearance is less than 30 mL/min, the subcutaneous dose is 1 mg/kg every 24 hours.
 Enoxaparin appeared superior to UFH in the EXTRACT-TIMI 25 trial.

 Fondaparinux should not be given as the sole anticoagulant to patients referred for PCI and is contraindicated for patients with a creatitine clearance of less than 30 mL/min.